S1M0N38/master-thesis-datasets/README.md

 - `python encoders/[encoder].py --dataset [DATASET] {--writer [WRITER]}` generate encodings from descriptions embeddings or from hierarchy give the dataset

+- `bash encode.sh [DATASET]` provide a wrapper to encode a dataset using all encoders and fixed hyperparameters.

 ## Softlinking datasets

 Suppose that you have a CIFAR100 dataset downloaded by torchvision at